usnistgov/thermoextrap/CONTRIBUTING.md

 conda activate .nox/{project-name}/envs/dev
 ```

+where options `--python-paths` and `--dev-extras` are user specific.
+This will,
-This will, in isolation, install nox, and run the `bootstrap` session.
+in isolation, install nox, and run the `bootstrap` session.

 Note that nox environments are under `.nox/{project-name}/envs` instead of under
 `.nox`.
 This fixes some issues with things like [nb_conda_kernels], as well as